lab11/gatd/formatter/README.md

 Formatters
 ----------

-Formatters are config files and python classes that take in the raw incoming data, process it, and return (key, value) pairs that are streamed and stored.
+Formatters are python classes that take in the raw incoming data, process it, and return (key, value) pairs that are streamed and stored.

-### Config files

-Each config file specifies that a formatter should be used when the formatter service is running.

-Each config file should include a main section like so:

-    [main]
-    name: <Name for the parser>
-    parser: <name of the python class of this parser>
-    access: [public|private]

-If access is set to private, then only the owner of the data can retreive the data from the system.

 ### Python formatter